 Because the first tooth generally erupts around six months of age, your child’s first birthday is the perfect time for an initial visit to your Green Bay family dentist.
-This visit will get your child accustomed to visiting the pediatric dentist, but most importantly, it will take care of his or her primary teeth and help set your child on the path toward a lifetime of good dental health.
+This visit will get your child accustomed to visiting the family dentist while also taking care of their primary teeth to set your child on the path toward a lifetime of good dental health.

 A common misconception is that the primary (baby) teeth aren’t important because they fall out at an early age.
 However, primary teeth play a critical role in the development of the jaws and in guiding the permanent teeth into their proper place.

-Baby bottle tooth decay occurs when a child falls asleep while being breastfed or bottle-fed.
+Baby bottle tooth decay occurs when an infant falls asleep while being breastfed or bottle-fed.
 The sugar in the liquid mixes with the bacteria in dental plaque and forms acids that attack the tooth enamel, which can cause tooth decay.

 The teeth, bones, and soft tissue of the mouth all require a healthy and well-balanced diet, and eating a variety of foods from each food group will help prevent cavities and other dental problems.

-Start your child on the right track as soon as possible by booking an appointment with your dentist in Green Bay today.
-If you have any questions about early dental care, we encourage you to give us a call at 920.437.3376 or reach out to us at our contact page.
-As your trusted pediatric dentist, we look forward to helping your child develop a healthy smile for life!
+Start your child on the right track as soon as 6 months old by booking an appointment with your family dentists at OHA.
+If you have any questions about dental care for your infant, we encourage you to give us a call at 920-437-3376 or send us a message.
+As your trusted family dentist, we look forward to being the dentist for your baby as well and helping them keep a healthy smile for life!!